Legplane/SkyCheck2/DOCUMENTATION.md

 - Flood
 - Overall risk
 - Risk basis explanation
+- Combined risk headline explaining the main cause and secondary risks

 Saved routes are refreshed by the backend and cached on the frontend.
 Offline mode can show the last cached saved routes, but adding, editing, and deleting routes require internet.

 The route preview map uses Leaflet with MapTiler street tiles when a key is configured, otherwise it falls back to OpenStreetMap tiles.
-The map now zooms closer for route endpoints so nearby streets and barangay-level detail are easier to inspect.
+The map zooms closer for route endpoints so nearby streets and barangay-level detail are easier to inspect.

+Route cards are responsive.
+On smaller phones, long route names, addresses, risk messages, and fare labels wrap instead of being cropped.
+Fare estimate cards use a single-column layout on narrow screens and switch to two columns when the screen is wide enough.

 Fare estimates include: